ImNotRog/ImNotRog/README.md

-## Hello!
-I'm Roger Fan

-Contrary to what my username may state, I am actually Roger Fan.
-I'm current Physics and CS at MIT, and you can contact me through email at rogerfan@mit.edu.
+Currently studying Physics and CS at MIT.
+You can contact me through email at rogerfan@mit.edu.